martinibiscotti/summitcables/olivia.md

 Hihihi! <2

-We at Summitcables are teaming up and collaborating with GMK Olivia++ to bring you GMK Olivia++ cables, including [custom Olivia themed boxes and cards](https://imgur.com/a/udsLcky)!
+We at Summitcables are teaming up and collaborating with Olivia to bring you GMK Olivia++ cables, including [custom Olivia themed boxes and cards](https://imgur.com/a/udsLcky)!

 We will only be taking 100 units!
 Once all spots are filled up, we will be closing the form.